openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. code-block:: console

     cd ~
-2. For this exercise we will use :code:`landsat_t1.tif` as image file and landsat t2.tif as the base image file, :code:`landuse.shp` is the input shape-
+2. For this exercise we will use :code:`landsat_t1.tif` as image file and :code:`landsat_t2.tif` as the base image file, :code:`landuse.shp` is the input shape-
 User Manual 156

 file of which we define landuse as the attribute to be used:
 3. The output image is automatically processed: landsat t1 mask.tif 4.
-Check in QGIS the values of your output-mask Figure 27: Output of oft-prepare-image-for-nn.bash is landsat t1 mask.tif User Manual 157 oft−prepare−image−for−nn . bash −i landsat t1 . t i f −b landsat t2 . tif −s landuse.shp −a landuse
+Check in QGIS the values of your output-mask Figure 27: Output of oft-prepare-image-for-nn.bash is landsat t1 mask.tif User Manual 157 oft−prepare−image−for−nn . bash −i landsat t1 . t i f −b landsat_t2 . tif −s landuse.shp −a landuse

 7.51 oft-unique-mask-for-nn.bash
 NAME